 - 3.1 Safeguarding and promoting the welfare of children is defined as: - protecting children from maltreatment. - preventing impairment of children's mental and physical health or development. - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - taking action to enable all children to have the best outcomes. - 3.2 Child Protection is a part of safeguarding and promoting welfare.
-It refers to the activity that is undertaken to protect specific children who are suffering, or are likely to suffer, significant harm. - 3.3 Staff refers to all those working for or on behalf of the school, full or part time, temporary or permanent, in either a paid or voluntary capacity. - 3.4 Child includes everyone under the age of 18. - 3.5 Parents refers to birth parents and other adults who are in a parenting role, for example stepparents, foster carers and adoptive parents, and LA corporate parents.
+It refers to the activity that is undertaken to protect specific children who are suffering, or are likely to suffer, significant harm. - 3.3 Staff refers to all those working for or on behalf of the school, full or part time, temporary or permanent, in either a paid or voluntary capacity. - 3.4 Child includes everyone under the age of 18.
+This includes children who are on roll but educated off site. - 3.5 Parents refers to birth parents and other adults who are in a parenting role, for example stepparents, foster carers and adoptive parents, and LA corporate parents. - 3.6 Governors/Governing body: Governing body should be taken to mean the accountable body for the school/setting or group of schools/settings.